 After decades of trying to tame my mane, I have decided it was time to embrace each curl, kink, wave, or whatever else my hair wants to do that day.
 So what do I do to keep myself from pulling a 2007 Britney Spears-esque style modification?
-I have developed multiple curly hair hacks that really work and really help keep my hair easy to maintain and looking effortless!
+I have developed multiple curly hair tips that really work!

-- Do not use cotton pillowcases or towels!
+- DO NOT use cotton pillowcases or towels!
 Cotton is an abordbant material that wicks out the moisture that curly hair needs, especially the natural oils that your tips are already lacking.
 And the fibers in the towel will snag the hair and cause frizz or cause breakage!

 - Don’t have either and don’t want to shell out the cash just yet?
 I use a t-shirt when I travel that has the same priciple for my hair in that it does not tug, snag, or overdry my hair.
 I also have a satin sleeping cap that I got at the DOLLAR STORE which serves a simliar purpose to the pillowcase while keeping all of my hair out of my face and off my neck.

-- Do NOT wash your hair every day.
-It’s been said before and I’ll say it again -everytime you use shampoo, you are stripping your hair of the pollutants, dust, product build-up, and other gunk but you are also stripping your hair of its natural oils which prevents frizz and maintains curl ringlets.
+- DO NOT wash your hair every day.
+It’s been said before and I’ll say it again -everytime you use shampoo, you are stripping your hair of the pollutants, dust, product build-up, and other gunk but you are also stripping your hair of its natural oils which prevents frizz and maintains hair structure.

-- DO wash your hair every 3 days (or more if you can – I opt for a wash day once a week but I refresh daily or cowash).
+DO wash your hair every 3 days (or more if you can – I opt for a wash day once a week but I refresh daily or cowash).
 And try cowashing instead of your standard shampoo.
 Cowashing is a cleansing conditioner that cleans your hair withou the soapy suds so there is little to no moisture removal.
 You will need to detox your hair once a month with a solid cleansing shampoo that you’ll follow up with conditioner but the less you strip your hair, the healthier it becomes!

-- DO use products meant for your curl type and make sure you use the right amount to fill in the gaps that nature missed!
+DO use products meant for your curl type and make sure you use the right amount to fill in the gaps that nature missed!
 Depending on how thick and tight your curl is, you will may use different products than your neighboring curly-haired friend but please take prudence on how much product you use.
-If the directions say dime-size for shoulder length hair and your hair goes a bit farther, try a quarter size at most; over-saturating your hair will leave it flat and oily.
+If the directions say dime-size for shoulder length hair and your hair goes a bit farther, try that first then add more if you need it.
+It always easier to add than try to take away.

-- DO develop a nighttime routine just as you do for your face.
+DO develop a nighttime routine just as you do for your face.
 Using a good oil on the tips of your hair will seal the dry cuticles and prevent knotting and frizz.
 And make sure you do a scalp massage!
 It will help with growth and maintenance.
 My favorite nighttime product is Righteous Roots Oil – a little goes a long way.

-- Do NOT neglect your monthly hair duties.
+- DO NOT neglect your weekly hair duties.

 DO get annual trims, at least.
-Once you found a salon that you like, and in order to do so, call around and make sure they have stylists that work with curly hair if the salon is not exclusively for curly hair, make an appointment every 3-6 months depending on your length.
-Now I will tell you that I finally found a salon by me that is AMAZING with curly hair and specializes in just that.
+Once you found a salon that you like, and in order to do so, call around and make sure they have stylists that work with curly hair if the salon is not exclusively for curly hair, make an appointment every 3-6 months depending on your length, at the very least.
 It took me years to find a place that did not tell me “Oh wow.
 You have a lot of hair.”
 If your stylist ever says that and looks like a deer in headlights -RUN!